JeremyMcAdams/useful_functions/README.md

 ## string_to_double(char* string);

 ### Takes a string of number characters and converts them to a double
+Returns a double pointer or 0 if an error occurs.
 See string to float above.
 This function follows the same rules